The Complete Guide to ServiceNow Implementation

 - Deciding on the ServiceNow modules to implement, such as ITSM, ITOM, CSM, and HRSD.

-- Defining the budget for licensing, ServiceNow consulting, training, and ongoing maintenance.
+- Defining the budget for licensing, ServiceNow consulting & implementation, training, and ongoing maintenance.

-- Identifying potential risks (such as data migration challenges, resistance to change)
+- Identifying potential risks (such as data migration challenges, resistance to change, etc.)

 - Ensure contingency plans are in place in case of project delays or unforeseen situations.